Why Switch to S-scale?

 I had been using N-scale (1:160) for my entire model railroading "career".
 However, in July 2008 I decided to switch to S-scale (1:64).
 The primary reason being that the larger scale is much easier on the eyes.
 HO-scale never really appealed to me, and O-scale is much too large, especially when you start looking at structures.
 Also, the larger your modeling scale, generally the more expensive the hobby gets.

 The secondary reason for switching scales is that S-scale's engines weigh more, which means they track better and therefore don't suffer from stalling and derailing quite as often.
 Also, due to S-scale's larger volume, it is easier to install DCC decoders and even sound decoders in the engines, including small switcher engines.
 While O-scale would give you even more space, due to their heavier weight, they tend to use either two motors, or much more powerful motors.
 This makes DCC decoder selection and installation more complex.
 Newer S-scale locomotives use the same or similar motors that are in HO-scale locomotives, so DCC decoder selection is trivial.
-In 2013 I converted my S-scale engines to use battery power, which is (currently) impractical to do in N-scale.
+In late-2012 I converted my S-scale engines to use battery power, which is (currently) impractical to do in N-scale.

 I have an article (diary) on this web site about the process of changing my favorite modeling scale.

 S-scale is one of the least popular scales in which to model, but that doesn't mean that it is impossible.
 There are a large number of manufacturers who produce product specifically for S-scale, or whose products are usable in S. However, patience is required.
 Also, some scratchbuilding may be necessary if you want something specific, but that can be true in other scales as well.
 I have found that track laying, DCC installation, and scratch-building is much easier in S-scale than in N- or HO-scale (I have done some HO-scale work for friends).